stem-piano/stem-piano-g-main/documentation/assembly_manual.md

 Pedal signals are not hardwired on the PCB.
 Therefore, these jumpers enable connecting pedals in many different configurations.

 If noisy pedals or notes, connect unused pins to ground using a short segment of ribbon cable.
 For example, in this figure pins labeled 88 and 89 in the figure, on J45 (the 'in' row) connect to the adjacent ground pins on J41 (the 'gnd' row).

+## Piano Regulation

+In addition to the piano action, the mechanical structure and electronics all contribute together to result in the most consistent, accurate, and precise piano possible.

+See this *Stem Piano* video for details on sources of note-to-note inconsistency and how to improve each: https://www.youtube.com/watch?v=yqkRKSGX6kw

+**Things to consider:**

+Each is rated low effect (L), medium effect (M), high effect (H).

+1. (H) Piano Action.
+Use the final mechanical setup during piano action regulation.

+2. (L) Sensor Rail Horizontal Position.

+3. (M) Sensor Rail Vertical Position.
+See instructions above.

+4. (H) Sensor Nonlinearity.
+The piano includes an automatic calibration feature.
+See the *Users Manual* in this repository.

+5. (H) Sensor Tolerance.
+Some CNY70 may result in an output voltage that is very low or very high.
+It is best to select a different CNY70 in these cases.

+6. (M) Crosstalk.
+The sensor spacing is large enough to keep crosstalk small.

+7. (L) Shank Angle.

+8. (L) Analog Front End.
+For the *Stem Piano G* design, the analog processing does not contribute significant note-to-note errors.

+9. (H) Reflective Material.
+The reflective surface under each CNY70 should be identical for all keys and dampers.

+10. (H) Ambient Light.
+If the sensors are exposed to ambient light it can cause uneven notes when the ambient light changes.
+One option to fix is rerun the automatic calibration when lighting conditions change.
+Avoid bright light as this could cause loud notes to sound.